openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/why.rst

     // buddy.setName("John")
     console.log(buddy.getName().length); // runtime exception: name is undefined

-Since |LANG| requires explicit initialization, the code looks like this:
+It looks as follows in |LANG| due to the explicit initialization:

 .. code-block:: typescript